ali-ramadhan/ali-ramadhan.Github.io/_posts/2024-05-01-time-series-zoo.md

 enable_mathjax: true
 ---

+1. Do not remove this line (it will not be displayed) {:toc}

+# What are we even doing?

+* Explain that forecasting is only possible by capturing the underlying process.
+* Explain that we're doing one-shot learning and that some of these may benefit from external predictors.
+* Also we want to make some $h$-horizon forecast and act on it.
+* Explain that some can be used to make longer-term forecasts (e.g. AR) while some are only good for short-term.

+# The time series zoo

+# Trend-cycle decompositions

+## Classical or naive decomposition

+## X13-ARIMA-SEATS

+## STL

+# Stationarity and unit root tests

+## Augmented Dickey-Fuller test

 Let's talk about the Dickey-Fuller test, (obviously?) introduced by [Dickey & Fuller (1979)](#dickey1979).

 A footnote about computing critical values of distributions.[^critical-values-t] [^critical-values-chi-squared] [^critical-values-f]